vandanaramesh14/CS-7641Machine-Learning-Project/index.md

     <img src="kmeans_imgs/Scatter2.JPG">
 </p>

-It is also presented on the map of NYC to present data in a more visually relevant format.
-Map displays locations of listings by cluster.
-GeoPandas package was utilized for this map.
-We see similar listings spreead relatively evenly across NYC.
+Thus, We see similar listings spreead relatively evenly across NYC.

 Note, howevever, that one can discern by portions of each region.
 For example, quite a bit of East Manhattan falls under Cluster 2, as does much of Northern Queens.
 <p align="center">